Summer Scam Season is here. Know what to do if they knock.

 - We never show up unannounced for installation or service, including equipment upgrades.
 If someone shows up unannounced to inspect or perform work on your system, send them away and contact us at email@example.com.

-- Never give away your personal or financial information without validating the salesperson is from the company they say they are from.
+- Never give away your personal or financial information without validating that the salesperson is from the company they say they are from.

 - Some imposters may even wear clothing with the Vector Security name or logo.
 Even so, be sure to ask for ID.
 Our salespeople are happy to verify who they are.